-- 1. Why does your city need economic development?
-(Due week 4).
-In this memo, you will analyze trends in your city.
+Why does your city need economic development?
+(Due Sep.
+27).
+In this memo, you will analyze important trends in your city affecting economic growth.
 What has been the trend in major economic indicators over the past 5 years?
-What are your city's largest employers?
+These include: What are your city's largest employers?
 Is your city gaining or losing population?
 What is your city's demographic composition (percentage of black, whites, hispanics, and others; fastest growing racial and ethnic group; children, adult and senior population; percent college-educated, etc.)?
 How does this composition affect the demand for city services?
 What are your city's revenue sources?
 Which one grew the fastest?
 The slowest?
-Based on this data, construct an argument for why your city needs an economic development strategy. - 2.
-Describe who has benefitted most and least from the economy in your city (Due week 7).
+Based on this data, construct an argument for why your city needs an economic development strategy and who your strategy will help.
+Do you think more attention should go to small businesses, minority-owned businesses, the unemployed?
+Be as specific as you can.

+2. Describe who has benefitted most and least from the economy in your city since the Great Recession (Due Oct.15).
 The focus of this memo is to identify the local economy's big winners and losers.
-Use data from the same sources used in the first memo or find other sources.
+Use data from the same sources used in the first memo or find other sources if you need to.
 You will need to dig deeper into the data by looking at things like unemployment statistics, median household income (by race), the fastest growing neighborhoods and their demographic characteristics, trends in home ownership (average price of a home, etc.) to construct a profile of the groups who have experienced the most economic growth and those who have been left behind.
 Is there income inequality in your city?
 If so, how wide is the gap between the rich and the poor?
+You can probably find Gini coefficients for your city online.
+These will give you a sense of how big the inequality gap is.
+Make sure to make relevant comparisons including to the state and country.
+How does the strategy you came up with in the previous assignment address the issue of inequality?
+If you have to revise the strategy in light of the inequality gap then do so.